The Push Pull, Hot And Cold Relationship

 Why this pattern effects you like a drug

 This toxic relationship pattern is addictive as it provides a form of intermittent reinforcement.
 The effects of intermittent reinforcement were discovered by psychologist Alfred Skinner, whilst testing the behavior of mice.
-Mice where placed in a box with a lever, which would dispense food as a reward when pressed by the mice.
+Mice were placed in a box with a lever, which would dispense food as a reward when pressed by the mice.
 If the food stopped coming out of the lever the mice would learn fairly quickly to stop pressing it, it was no longer giving them a reward.
 However, if the food was dispensed at random presses of the lever so that not every press dispensed food; the mice would find it extremely difficult to stop pressing the lever.
 They would press it compulsively even when the food had long stopped coming.
 The intermittent reinforcement had caused the mice to engage in behavior which was extremely difficult for them to stop.

-Unfortunately it has been discovered that more dopamine (pleasure hormones) are released with uncertain pleasure than constant pleasure.
-In early evolution this dopamine system helped keep humans alive as they were driven to constantly search for answers and try and understand the environment.
+Unfortunately, it has been discovered that more dopamine (pleasure hormones) are released with uncertain pleasure than constant pleasure.
+In early evolution, this dopamine system helped keep humans alive as they were driven to constantly search for answers and try and understand the environment.
 Another factor is the stress of the unpredictability of the pattern.
 Rising stress-hormones cause us to become hyper-aware of the source of our stress.
 Therefore you are likely to focus more on an ambivalent partner.
 Never knowing how they will react next will cause you to experience fear which also releases more dopamine.
 However, when your brain is activated in this way it shows similar activity to cocaine addicts in MRI scans.
 Dr Helen Fisher has done much on this research and you will find her famous TED talk on this subject in the Videos section.
-This highlights how even a securely attached person can be negatively effect by the ambivalent partner.
-It also helps explain why its so difficult to walk away from this toxic situation and why you often feel like you are going crazy!
+This highlights how even a securely attached person can be negatively effected by the ambivalent partner.
+It also helps explain why it's so difficult to walk away from this toxic situation, and why you often feel like you are going crazy!

 How to break the cycle